SnapSearch/SnapSearch-Client-PHP/README.md

 $interceptor = new \SnapSearchClientPHP\Interceptor($client, $detector);

+//your custom cache driver
+$cache = new YourCustomClientSideCacheDriver;

+//this callback is called after the Detector has detected a search engine robot
+//if this callback returns an array, the array will be used as the $response to $interceptor->intercept();
+//use it for client side caching in order to have millisecond responses to search engines
+$interceptor->before_intercept(function($url) use ($cache){

+	//get cache from redis/filesystem..etc
+	//returned value should array if successful or boolean false if cache did not exist return $cache->get($url);

+});

+//this callback can be used to store the snapshot from SnapSearch as a client side cached resource
+//this is of course optional as SnapSearch caches your snapshot as well!
+$interceptor->after_intercept(function($url, $response) use ($cache){

+	//the cached time should be less then the cached time you passed to SnapSearch, we recommend half the SnapSearch cachetime
+	$time = '12hrs';
+	$cache->store($url, $response, $time);

+});

 //exceptions should be ignored in production, but during development you can check it for validation errors try{